vackosar/vackosar.github.io/_posts/2020-06-19-glow-the-representations-must-flow.md

 ## Human Visual Illusions

-Two dimensional images are poor stand-ins for three dimensional world.
-Infinite 3D scenes collapse into identical picture after projection to 2D, making the reversion problem ill-posed.
+Infinite 3D scenes collapse into the identical picture after projection to 2D, making the reversion problem ill-posed.
-A paper has [a statistical story of visual illusions](https://arxiv.org/pdf/2005.08772v1.pdf) to tell thanks to Glow flow-based model.
+A paper has [a statistical story of visual illusions](https://arxiv.org/pdf/2005.08772v1.pdf) to tell thanks to the Glow model.
-Illusions seem to raise thanks to visual system perceiving unlikely images as even less likely.
+Illusions seem to arise due to the visual system highlighting unlikely parts of the images.

-For example on image below most people perceive the two middle patches as having different color.
+For example, in the image below, most people perceive the two middle patches as having a different color.
+This phenomenon is called simultaneous brightness contrast.
-The brain here seems to err on side of contrast, giving us an illusion of patch colors being more differentiated compared to their background.
+The brain here seems to err on the side of contrast, tricking us into seeing patch colors more differentiated from background.
-You shouldn't believe me that two images below contain same image patches in the middle.
+You shouldn't believe me that two images below contain the same image patches in the middle.
-Download the image, cut up the middle sections and move them next to each other to verify that they indeed are of the same color.
+Download the image, cut out the middle sections, and move them next to each other to verify that they indeed are of the same color.

 <figure class="figure">
     <img